FairCompute/energy-monitoring-tool/README.md

 # Energy Monitoring Tool (EMT)

-*Track and analyze energy usage of your software application(s) — lightweight, accurate and scriptable.*
+*Track and analyze energy usage of your software application(s) — lightweight, reliable and effortless to integrate.*

 **EMT** is a lightweight tool capable of tracking and reporting the energy consumption of software applications with process-level granularity.
 While particularly valuable for compute-intensive workloads like machine learning, it's designed for broad applicability across various use cases.